 - Advance equality of opportunity between different groups

-- Develop good relations between different groups
+- Promote good relations between different groups

 Gaelic in East Dunbartonshire

 The Council has been actively supporting Gaelic learning in area for over 25 years.
 As a local authority which serves a diverse community, we are committed to developing and supporting our Gaelic-speaking population, learners and parents.

 East Dunbartonshire Council’s Gaelic Language Plan 2013-2016, prepared within the framework of the Gaelic Language (Scotland) Act 2005.
 It sets out how we will use Gaelic in the operation of our functions, how we will enable the use of Gaelic when communicating with the public and partners and how we will develop Gaelic.

 Tha a’ Chomhairle air a bhith gu gnìomhach a’ cur taic ri ionnsachadh na Gàidhlig air feadh na sgìre airson còrr air 25 bliadhna.
 Mar ùghdarras ionadail a bhios a’ frithealadh air iomadh coimhearsnachd, tha rùn againn ann a bhith a’ leasachadh agus a’ cur taic ris an t-sluagh aig a bheil Gàidhlig, ris an luchd-ionnsachaidh agus ris na pàrantan againn.

 The Council welcomes the 2017 National Plan for BSL first language users becoming fully involved in daily and public life as active, healthy citizens, and for making informed choices about every aspect of their lives.
 Within the framework of the British Sign Language (Scotland) Act 2015 , the Council has prepared its first British Sign Language (BSL) Plan for 2018-2024.
 BSL translation of the Plan is scheduled and will be available here as soon as possible.
 The plan seeks to: